Nick Barmby: Scunthorpe United

 On 29 March 2019, Scunthorpe United announced that Barmby would join former Hull City teammate Andy Dawson as a coach.
 Their first game in charge was against AFC Wimbledon which they lost 2–1.
 He left the club on 13 May 2019, when new manager Paul Hurst was hired.

 Personal life

 Barmby has a wife, Mandy, and two sons, Jack and George.
 Jack Barmby signed for Manchester United, before being signed by Leicester City in 2014.
 He moved on loan to the Portland Timbers of the MLS in March 2016.
 He has also represented England below senior level.

 Barmby is a fan of Super League side Hull FC.

+On 29 December 2023, Barmby was announced as the next member of Hull City's Hall of Fame and would be inducted at the first home league game of 2024 against Norwich City.